atlasconsulting/bedita-sdk-js/README.md

 A set of default interceptor are always used:

 * `AuthInterceptor` is responsible for adding `Authorization` header if needed
-* `ContentTypeInterceptor` that set a default content type if no one is passed
+* `ContentTypeInterceptor` set default content type if no one is passed
 * `RefreshAuthInterceptor` is responsible for refreshing the access token when expired

 An interceptor can be added to the client or to a request.